 His arms locked around her.
 "Stay with me," he growled against her lips.
 "Just for a little while."

 She wasn't ten feet outside of her door before Naruto met her, a bundle of agitated energy.
 "Back inside, get what you need, now."

 Gaara met them at the doorway as Naruto continued.
 "Sasuke bolted twenty minutes ago.
 We've got to go.
 Now."

 Snarling, the red-haired ninja whirled and went for her room, returning seconds later with his sand and another brace of kunai for her.
 She stripped off the training weights before reaching for them.

 "Lee and the others will meet us at the northern gate as soon as we're ready."

 "I'm ready," Gaara said, his expression and tone just short of murderous.

 Sakura checked the weaponry where it was strapped to her thighs.
 "Me too."

 Akamaru yipped at her as his owner waved greeting.
 "Hey, Sakura.
-The Hokage attached me to this mission as of a few minutes ago, so all I'm really sure of is that it's another Sasuke recovery deal.
+I just got this mission a few minutes ago, so all I'm really sure of is that it's another Sasuke recovery deal.
 Mind telling me what else is going on?"